moinkhanif/Ruby_oop/README.md

 ## About the project

 This is a collaborative project which aims at building an interactive executable cli Tic Tac Toe game in Ruby.
 The objective of this project was to create the game using Object oriented concept in Ruby such as classes and methods while respecting the single responsibility rule.
-Instructions for this project and be found [here](https://www.theodinproject.com/courses/ruby-programming/lessons/oop).
+Instructions for this project and be found <a href="https://www.theodinproject.com/courses/ruby-programming/lessons/oop" target="_blank">here</a>.

 ## Features